Manufacturing

 Process parameter tuning

-Analyze historical production runs to find optimal temperature, pressure, speed, and timing settings that maximize yield and minimize scrap.
+Analyse historical runs to identify better temperature, pressure, speed, timing, and recipe settings for yield and scrap control.

 Workforce · Operations